We’re not in Blacksburg - learn more about our Northern Virginia location.

 Students interested in earning both their Master of Information Technology degree as well as their Evening MBA from Virginia Tech are able to benefit from this dual degree program opportunity.

-Whether applicants choose to begin their studies with the Evening MBA or the online VT-MIT program (ranked in the top 15 and top 3 nationwide by US News & World Report, respectively), you are choosing a program that combines real-world learning with renown faculty, powerful business partnerships and a vast alumni network.
+Whether applicants choose to begin their studies with the Evening MBA or the online VT-MIT program (ranked in the top 30 and top five nationwide by US News & World Report, respectively), you are choosing a program that combines real-world learning with renown faculty, powerful business partnerships and a vast alumni network.

 As you progress through your primary program, you will take up to five approved electives that carry over to your secondary program.
 As a result, you will begin your secondary program with up to 15 credits already under your belt.